Miraz-ansari/Projects/README.md

 - **Faster Decision-Making** → Insurance companies can process applications quickly.

 Would you like a **flowchart or diagram** to visualize this? 🚀

+Here's a **visual flowchart** explaining the entire process of our automated insurance evaluation system.
+I'll generate it now. 🚀

+Here's the **flowchart** illustrating our automated insurance evaluation process. 🚀

+This diagram visually explains how the system:
+✅ Extracts data from PDFs
+✅ Performs calculations
+✅ Makes approval decisions
+✅ Validates with AI
+✅ Compares AI vs. Manual decision

+Let me know if you need any modifications or additional explanations! 📊